open-ephys/onix1-bonsai-docs/tutorials/breakoutboard-tut.md

 ![BreakoutBoard](../workflows/examples/BreakoutBoard.bonsai)
 :::

-In this example, we explore the breakout board's functionality.
+In this example, we will explore the breakout board's functionality by demoing all its capabilities.

+>[!TIP]
+> If you want a less busy starting point for using the breakout board then have a look at <xref:headstage-breakoutboard>.

 - Analog data is passed through a 1 kHz low-pass Butterworth filter.
 - Digital input data is passed through `HasFlag` filters that can be used to determine if a certain digital input pin is logic-high or to check if a certain button has been depressed.